-The decrease in revenue for the first quarter of 2018, as compared to the first quarter of 2017, was primarily due to the reduction in orders stemming from the continued decline in check usage.
-The decrease in operating income for the first quarter of 2018, as compared to the first quarter of 2017, was due primarily to lower order volume and increased delivery and material costs in 2018.
-These decreases in operating income were partially offset by benefits from our cost reduction initiatives, including lower advertising expense driven by changes in circulation intended to maximize response rates, as well as lower employee benefits expense driven by the timing of vacations and lower medical costs.
+The decrease in operating income for the first half of 2018, as compared to the first half of 2017, was due primarily to the lower order volume and increased delivery costs in 2018.
+These decreases in operating income were partially offset by benefits from our cost reduction initiatives, including lower advertising expense driven by changes in circulation intended to maximize response rates, as well as lower medical costs.